 Night shift jobs, which are also referred to as 3rd shift or graveyard shift jobs, are a lot more common than people realize.
 Night shifts are critical in 24-hour industries.
-And with more opportunities to work from home online, employees may be in completely different timezones than each other or their head office.
+And with more opportunities to work from home online, employees may be in completely different time zones and have to work overnight.

 Pros of Working a Night Shift Job

 Why would anyone want a job with an unusual work schedule?
 There are some clear advantages to working overnight.
 These include:

 - Higher Pay: Many 24-hour industries offer bonus pay for working the less desirable “off-peak” hours

 - Less Competition: It’s easier to get night jobs and get promotions as fewer people are interested or able to work overnight

 - Lighter Workload: Depending on the industry, some night shift jobs have a lighter workload